Avatar (2009 film): Critical response

-On review aggregator Rotten Tomatoes, 81% of 334 reviews are positive, and the average rating is 7.5/10.
-The site's consensus reads: "It might be more impressive on a technical level than as a piece of storytelling, but Avatar reaffirms James Cameron's singular gift for imaginative, absorbing filmmaking."
-On Metacritic—which assigns a weighted mean score—the film has a score of 83 out of 100 based on 38 critics, indicating "universal acclaim".
+On the review aggregator Rotten Tomatoes, 81% of 335 reviews are positive, and the average audience score is 4.1 out of 5.
+The site's critical consensus reads: "It might be more impressive on a technical level than as a piece of storytelling, but Avatar reaffirms James Cameron's singular gift for imaginative, absorbing filmmaking."
+On Metacritic, which assigns a weighted average, the film has a score of 83 out of 100 based on 38 critics.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
-Every demographic surveyed was reported to give this rating.
-These polls also indicated that the main draw of the film was its use of 3D.
+The poll also indicated that 3D was the main draw of the film.